cboettig/berkeley-linux-config/AirBears2.md

 ## Connecting to `eduroam`

-In principle, the same connection settings should work on `eduroam` (found across many academic campuses), with the only modification being the use of `@berkeley.edu` after the CalNet ID.  **However, this is not working for me at this time**
+The same connection settings should work on `eduroam` (found across many academic campuses), with the only modification being the use of `@berkeley.edu` after the CalNet ID.

 ----